back

 Aligning Metrics With Platform Strengths

-Not all platforms are created equal, and your KPIs have to reflect that.
-Trying to measure direct sales from a platform that’s mainly for brand awareness is a recipe for disappointment.
-You need to tailor your expectations—and your metrics—to what each channel is actually good for.
+Not all platforms are created equally, and your KPIs have to reflect that.
+Measuring direct sales from a platform that’s mainly for brand awareness is a recipe for disappointment.
+You need to tailor both your expectations and your metrics to what each channel is actually good for.

-With global social media ad spending projected to surpass $406 billion by 2029, a channel-specific approach is essential.
-That massive investment, with social ads accounting for about $3 of every $10 spent on digital advertising, makes a detailed audit more critical than ever to ensure every dollar is working for you.
+A channel-specific approach is required with the global social media ad spend set to blow past $406 billion by 2029.
+That enormous investment-with social ads comprising about $3 of every $10 spent on digital advertising-makes the detailed audit more critical than ever in ensuring every dollar is working for you.

 For example, your goals might break down something like this:

-• LinkedIn: Prioritize website clicks and lead generation form fills to capture B2B prospects.
+• LinkedIn: Focus on website clicks and lead generation form fills to capture B2B prospects.

-• TikTok: Measure video views and share rate to tap into viral trends and find new audiences.
+• TikTok: video views and share rate to tap into viral trends and find new audiences.

-• Facebook: Track conversion rate from ads and community group engagement for sales and customer retention.
+• Facebook: This will track the conversion rate of ads and community group engagement for sales and customer retention.

-By creating a custom scorecard for each platform, you ensure every piece of data you collect has a clear purpose.
-This prevents you from getting lost in a sea of numbers and keeps your audit process focused and efficient.
+By creating a scorecard for each of the platforms, you ensure that every piece of data you collect has a purpose.
+In that way, you won’t get lost among the numbers, and your audit process will be focused and more efficient.

-Setting clear goals is the foundation of a successful audit.
-Our comprehensive guide on key social media marketing metrics can help you dig even deeper into choosing the right KPIs.
-This initial groundwork makes all the later steps—from gathering data to analyzing it—far more meaningful and impactful.
+The basis for any good audit is to have clear goals in place.
+If you want to go even deeper into selecting the proper KPIs, be sure to check out our in-depth guide on key social media marketing metrics.
+This initial groundwork makes all the later steps-from gathering data to analyzing it-far more meaningful and impactful.

 How to Gather Your Social Media Data

-First things first, you need to play detective and hunt down every single social media profile connected to your brand.
-I mean everything—the main accounts you post on daily, that old profile from a campaign three years ago, and especially any unofficial or imposter accounts that might be lurking out there.
-Just start by searching your brand name on all the major platforms.
+First and foremost, you’ve got to become a detective and track down every social media profile that has to do with your brand.
+I mean everything: main accounts you post in daily, that old profile from a campaign three years ago, and especially any unofficial or imposter accounts that might be lurking out there.
+Just start by searching your brand name across major platforms.

-This isn’t just about tidying up.
-Finding those rogue accounts is crucial.
-An outdated profile with old branding can confuse potential customers, and a fake account can do real damage to your reputation.
-Once you find them, you can either update them or get them taken down.
+This isn’t just housekeeping; it’s about finding those rogue accounts.
+An outdated profile featuring old branding could confuse would-be customers, and a fake account can do real damage to your reputation.
+Once found, you can update them or take them down.

 Tracking Down Your Social Footprint

-• Active Profiles: List the accounts you’re currently managing, like your main Instagram, LinkedIn, and X pages.
+Active Profiles: The list of accounts you are currently managing includes your main pages on Instagram, LinkedIn, and X.

-• Dormant Accounts: Did a former colleague create a Pinterest board for a product launch back in 2018 and then forget about it?
+Dormant Accounts: Did a former colleague create a Pinterest board for the launch of a product in 2018 and forget about it?
 Find it.

-• Unofficial Accounts: Search for your brand to find fan pages or, more importantly, imposter accounts pretending to be you.
+Unofficial Accounts: Search for your brand to uncover fan pages or, more importantly, imposter accounts impersonating you.

-I’d recommend creating a simple spreadsheet to keep all this organized.
-For each profile, jot down the URL, handle, follower count, and a snippet of the bio.
-This spreadsheet is going to be your home base for the entire audit.
+I would encourage the development of a simple spreadsheet to keep all this organized.
+Write down, for each profile, the URL, handle, count of followers, and a snippet of the bio.
+This spreadsheet is going to be your home base for the whole audit.

 Pulling Performance Data from Native Tools